V0XNIHILI/autolightning/README.md

 with open("config.yaml", "r") as f:
     config = yaml.safe_load(f)

+# Run the 'fit' procedure
 auto_main(
-  # Load config from one or more files
-  config=config, # Can be a list of dictionaries subcommand="fit"
+  config=config, # Can also be a list of dictionaries subcommand="fit"
 )